Kadi12345/GreatSuccess/README.md

 #### Adding changes to the development branch:

-`cd /home/user/my_project` <-- find the git folder where the repository was configurated

-`git add .` <-- if you want to add all changed files
+`git add .` <-- if you want to add all changed files.

-`git add filename.format` <-- if you want to add a specific file
+`git add filename.format` <-- if you want to add a specific file.

 ## Inserting data to database in Postman